@sustainpsu

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).

-Many different interventions are in place to precent or alleviate hunger among students and staff.
+Yes, Penn State University provides many different interventions are in place to prevent or alleviate hunger among students.
 For example:

 • Former President Eric Barron and his wife Molly made a gift to establish a Food Security Endowment to support the purchase of University meal plans for undergraduates encountering food insecurity.